lexyblazy/cex/README.md

-### A centralized crypto currency exchange
+# A centralized crypto currency exchange

 This project uses lerna

 How to run locally:

-- Clone the repo and run the `yarn initialize`
+- Clone the repo and run the `yarn install`, then run `yarn bootstrap`
 - Run the `yarn start:dev` command to start the services.

 Project structure